Evaluating GPT-4 and ChatGPT on Japanese Medical Licensing Examinations: Limitations

 This work evaluates large language models on Japanese medical licensing examinations.
 We highlight several core limitations of our evaluations: \textbf{reproducibility and potential data leakage}, \textbf{language coverage}, and \textbf{scope of evaluation}.

 First, as our experiments are performed using black-box LLM APIs, our results are not fully reproducibile, and the results may change with updates in the APIs.
-Further, since the language model training data and setups are not well documents, there are potential risks of data leakage that overestimates the performance of LLMs.
+Further, since the language model training data and setups are not well documented, there are potential risks of data leakage that overestimates the performance of LLMs.
 To mitigate these issues, we release all model outputs and experimental settings as well as the \dataset benchmark.
-This way if there is any update in the APIs, we can easily update our results and analyze changes in behaviors after the update.
-We also plan to add new exams to \dataset for a remedy against potential data leakage.
+This way if there is any update in the APIs, we can easily update our results and analyze changes in behaviors after the update. \textbf{We have also included results from the current year (March 2023), which we believe is after the training of GPT-4, to address potential data leakage.
+We observed consistent performance with the previous years.}

 Clearly, our benchmark is limited to the Japanese language and Japanese medical licensing examination.
 It is an important research avenue to explore evaluations in more languages and domains.
 Nonetheless, evaluation in the medical domain requires expertise, including knowledge specific to the country and its medical system and standard medical practice.
 As discussed in this paper, there are potential risks if benchmarks are simply translated to various languages.
 The second author of this work is a doctor in a Japanese hospital, and such interdisciplinary efforts are necessary.